anakic/querystorm-docs/CSharp/Querying.md

 ## C# scripting syntax

 The scripting flavor of C# is supported by Roslyn (the C# compiler) and is slightly different from regular C#.
-Regular C# code is mostly valid in scripts, but scripts also allow a more relaxed syntax where you can evaluate expressions without all the ceremony of defining types and methods.
+Most *normal* C# syntax is also valid in scripts, but scripts also allow a more relaxed syntax where you can evaluate expressions, without all the ceremony of defining types and methods.

 !!!
 Note
-	Under the hood, Roslyn preprocesses scripts and turns them into regular C#.
+	Under the hood, Roslyn preprocesses scripts and turns them into regular C# before compiling to IL.

 For example, we can return the current date like so:
 ```csharp